-With a passion for justice, Anne McGinness Kearse has spent more than a decade seeking to hold accountable numerous corporations that put profits before safety.
-Through litigation, Anne seeks the implementation of better safety practices and corporate governance measures for those corporations, as well as just compensation for victims of toxic exposure, extreme and life-altering injuries, workplace injuries, severe burns, brain damage, loss of limb and paralysis, as well as wrongful death resulting from negligence and defective products.
+Through litigation, Anne pursues the implementation of better safety practices and corporate governance measures for those corporations, as well as just compensation for victims of toxic exposure, extreme and life-altering injuries, workplace injuries, severe burns, brain damage, loss of limb and paralysis, and wrongful death resulting from negligence and defective products.

 Anne works closely with victims and their families, often meeting with them in their homes for consultations.
 She strives to provide each client with personalized attention and individual justice, whether the case is part of a class action or stands alone.
 Anne believes in building relationships with co-counsel and often collaborates with other attorneys, including estate and probate counsel, in order to approach each case from a team perspective.